devpavth/VibifyRift/README.md

-# simple-wynk-music-clone
+# simple-Spotify-clone
-this is a simple music website
+This is a simple music website